AdyaAgg/Crisis-Detection-Through-Twitter/README.md

 ### Core Files

 - **`Interface.ipynb`**: Contains the data extraction logic and user interface for the crisis detection system.
 This notebook handles:
-  - Tweet data collection and preprocessing
+  - Tweet data collection using Selenium and preprocessing
   - Real-time data extraction workflows
   - User interface components for interaction